 Yesterday I posted what seemed to me to be a short series of commonsense assertions that don’t even need stating.
 However, these obvious claims have now been supported by empirical research.
 The earth-shattering claims made by this research?
-Earth shattering claim no. 1: Students who develop meaningful relationships with their professors are much more likely to doContinue reading “Can We Think Clearly about MOOCs?
+Earth shattering claim no. 1: Students who develop meaningful relationships with their professors are much more likely to doContinue reading “Can We Think Clearly about MOOCs?”

-Inside Higher Ed. has recently reported that a rather interesting study on student learning conducted by a group of psychologists supports what most of us who have been teaching for any length of time already knew all along: student perception of learning and student learning are two different things: The researchers asked two groups of studentsContinue reading “Charismatic Teacher = High Evals, but not High Learning
+Inside Higher Ed. has recently reported that a rather interesting study on student learning conducted by a group of psychologists supports what most of us who have been teaching for any length of time already knew all along: student perception of learning and student learning are two different things: The researchers asked two groups of studentsContinue reading “Charismatic Teacher = High Evals, but not High Learning”

 I’ve been following a discussion on LinkedIn in which one instructor has taken the position that teachers are entertainers because learning should be fun, and another is taking issue with him — he maybe agrees that learning should be fun, but he’s doubtful that teachers are entertainers.
-I think it wouldn’t hurt to consider how weContinue reading “Are Teachers Entertainers?
+I think it wouldn’t hurt to consider how weContinue reading “Are Teachers Entertainers?”